tl-lay/document-summarizer/README.md

-# Humber Summarizer - A Document Summarization Tool
+# Document Summarization Tool

-The Humber Summarizer is a tool designed to summarize text, PDF, or Word documents.
+A tool designed to summarize text, PDF, or Word documents.
 The tool is capable of performing English to English or French to French summarizations.

 ### Features
 - Summarize plain-text, PDF, or Word documents.